 This Fuji 35mm f2 review will explain why it’s a must-have lens in your kit bag

 The older f1.4 was always a great lens, so when the f2 was released people wondered if it could really top it.
-Well it did and here’s why.
+Well, it did and here’s why.

-The XF range of lenses are all designed for mirrorless bodies with APS-C sized sensors, so to take that into consideration you have to times the focal length of your lens by 1.6 to get its actual focal length.
-35mm x 1.6 = 56mm and what is every photographer’s favourite focal length?
-The one that they would choose if they could only use one lens for the rest of their life?
-Most likely a 50mm.
+The XF range of lenses are all designed for mirrorless bodies with APS-C sized sensors, so to take that into consideration you have to times the focal length of these lenses by 1.5 to get their full frame equivalent focal lengths.

-56mm/50mm, tomato/tomato?
+52.5mm/50mm, tomato/tomato?
 It’s close enough is what I’m trying to say.